zautumnz/cozy/README.md

 * Semicolons are optional
 * Most statements are expressions, including if/else; this also means implicit returns (without the `return` keyword) are possible
+* No top level mutable variables, because all top level variables are exported

 ### Builtins